berkcambaz/RogueLikeDungeon-Co-op/README.md

   4 - Make sure that you have opened one game with server.<br>
   5 - Open the game one more time without closing the first one (The server).<br>
   6 - Click no so you don't run game with server twice.<br>
   7 - Write your name and you will see that there are 2 players.
-(If you want to add more than 2 players, just go to 4th step and repeat)
+(If you want to add more than 2 players, just go to 4th step and repeat)<br>

+Controls : <br>
+  Movement - W, A ,S, D
+  Shooting - Left click